TayyubaK/SQL-Project/starting_with_data.md

 * all_sessions.visitid is an identifier for each visit session
 * all_sessions.channelgrouping captures how visitors heard about the site
 * all_sessions.transactions=1 indicates when a transaction has been made
+* 'Paid Search' represents when company pay for links to their site to be suggested first

 **Answer:**

 * Most visitors, at 40%, belong to the 'Referral' channel.
 * The 'Direct' and 'Organic Search' channels are comparable at 28.75% and 27.50% , respectively.
 * 'Paid Search' brings in only 3.75% of visitors.
-This could indicate evaluating the payoff of spending money on a paid search.
+This could indicate an area to evaluate in terms of the cost of a paid search vs. the payoff from it.

 **Sample Output:**